 As authors Samuel Roy and Tom Aspell explained

 , the bluesy and brooding feel of the song was “so different that people around the world sat up and took notice….
 There has rarely been a more riveting portrait of lost love.”

 The song had a huge impact on many young British male teenagers.
-Some would become the next generation of rock stars, like Paul McCartney, who said: “It was Elvis who really got me hooked on beat music.
-When I heard ‘Heartbreak Hotel’ I thought, this is it.”
+Some would become the next generation of rock stars, like John Lennon, who said: “It was Elvis who really got me hooked for beat music.
+When I heard ‘Heartbreak Hotel’ I thought, ‘this is it’.”

 “When I first heard ‘Heartbreak Hotel’,” John Lennon said